 Is Low Back Surgery for You?

-If you have persistent back pain or pain in your thigh, buttock or leg; numbness or tingling in your leg; and/or weakness in your leg, and it doesn’t respond to conservative, nonoperative treatment, your family doctor can refer you to an orthopaedic surgeon for an evaluation.
+If you have persistent back pain or pain in your thigh, buttock or leg; numbness or tingling in your leg; and/or weakness in your leg, and it doesn’t respond to conservative, nonoperative treatment, your family doctor can refer you to an orthopedic surgeon for an evaluation.

 The Orthopaedic Evaluation

-The orthopaedic evaluation consists of four components:
+The orthopedic evaluation consists of four components:

 - A physical examination to assess the stability, strength, alignment and motion of your back, as well as a neurological evaluation.